The Sanctity of Life and the Resurrection - First in a Series

 Church committees, pastors, theologians, ethicists and laypeople think about these issues.
 How should a Christian think about his body?
-As a repository of useful parts that may help other people to live if we will only sign our driver’s license – or become a living donor?
+As a repository of useful parts that may help other people to live if we will only sign our driver’s license or become a living donor?
 Or is the human body to be viewed a sacrosanct?

 Why be stingy with your parts?
 After all, can’t the almighty God reconstitute each person’s body no matter where its parts may be?
 If you can believe in the resurrection, then you can believe God can engineer it without our being buried whole.

 In this advanced biomedical age, why should we consider an old fashioned burial essential to Christian thought and practice?
 Taking into account the expense, is it not unseemly?
 Wouldn’t a modest Christian desire to be cremated?
 Wouldn’t a caring Christian desire for his body to be used for as many medical needs as possible as an act of charity?

 See how quickly we slide from once-cherished beliefs to condemnation of them and of ourselves?
 Yes, just as the devil attacked the doctrine of creation in the 20th century, neatly severing the first chapters of Genesis from the Bible, and from men’s acceptance of its necessity to belief, so now in the 21st century he is cleverly dividing the Christian mind from its grasp of the doctrine of the Resurrection.